The Constitution Plaza Dedication Ceremony

 is a great local symbol for patriotism and love for our country.

-The Constitution Plaza is a place to honor and remember those that have made our community and America great:
+The Constitution Plaza is a place to honor and remember those who have made our community and our country great:

 Students U.S. Military First Responders